 - other forms of feedback and engagement.

-Assignments for members of the Health Consumer Advisory Service have included:
+Some examples of Health Consumer Advisory Service assignments:

 - Ministry of Health CVD, Diabetes and Long Term Conditions advisory group.